Losenmann/Advanced-Network-Bootloader/README.md

 In addition to loading the OS, you can download and run various tools and utilities.
 Also, logging in settings or a shell, you can check the settings or for example, check the availability of the node.
 #
 For authorization, enter:
-Username - root
-Password - kernel
+Username - root, Password - kernel
 #
 Below you can see an example working of the system.
 ![Image alt](https://github.com/Losenmann/Advanced-Network-Bootloader/blob/master/Screenshot.png)